liangliang678/NUS_CS3237/README.md

 The first action will push data to bucket.
 Select MQTT Topic for `Type of trigger`, select Insert to Device Bucket for `Type of action`.
 Select your device and Subscribe to your MQTT Topic.

 The second action will call analysis program periodically.
 Select Schedule for `Type of trigger`, select Run Analysis for `Type of action`.
 Set interval to 1 minute and select your analysis program.

+The third action will call summury program periodically.
+Select Schedule for `Type of trigger`, select Run Analysis for `Type of action`.
+Set Trigger to By date and set Recurrence options as your want.

 ## Collecting Data